brianhill/loops-and-orbits/README.md

 ### Week 1

 * Physics &amp; Math: The Description of Motions of Objects in 1-D including Coordinates, Units, Speed, Velocity, and Acceleration.
 * Computer Science: Jupyter Notebooks.
 Documentation in Markdown.
-Elements of Python including Expressions, Statements, Variables and Assignments, Types, Control Flow, Functions.
+Elements of Python including Expressions, Statements, Variables and Assignments, Types (Lists, Tuples, and Ranges), Control Flow (While and For loops), and introducing Functions.

 ### Week 2

-* Physics &amp; Math: The Description of Motions of Objects in 1-D including Coordinates, Units, Speed, Velocity, and Acceleration.
+* Physics &amp; Math: The Description of Motions of Objects in 2-D. Projectile Motion.
+Circular Motion.
+Two-Dimensional Acceleration.
-* Computer Science: Packages.
+* Computer Science: Continue Discussion of Functions, Scope and Lifetime of Variables.
+Packages.
 Objects.
 Methods.
 Graphics.
 Version Control.

 ### Week 3